big-tuwien/big-tuwien.github.io/content/publication/tuw-217080/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=217080&lang=2
+publication: 'Vortrag: 7th International Workshop on Value Modeling and Business Ontology (VMBO 2013), Delft, Netherlands; 18.02.2013 - 19.02.2013; in: "Proceedings of the 7th International Workshop on Value Modeling and Business Ontology (VMBO 2013)", (2013), 4 S'
 publication_types:
 - '1'
 publishDate: '2013-02-18'
-specifics: 'Vortrag: 7th International Workshop on Value Modeling and Business Ontology (VMBO 2013), Delft, Netherlands; 18.02.2013 - 19.02.2013; in: "Proceedings of the 7th International Workshop on Value Modeling and Business Ontology (VMBO 2013)", (2013), 4 S.'
 title: 'REA-ERP: Challenges of Using REA in an ERP System'
 url_pdf: http://publik.tuwien.ac.at/files/PubDat_217080.pdf
 ---